-Businesses who wish to keep cash flow flexible but need new equipment can use equipment financing.
+Businesses that wish to keep cash flow flexible but need new equipment can use equipment financing.
 Equipment financing loans apply to virtually all industries and equipment types.

 What is Equipment Financing?